GithubUserAccountAmazing/Scrollbar-Fixer/README.md

 # Scrollbar Fixer

 Scrollbar Fixer is a user script that fixes scrollbars on any website and prevents them from being hidden, overridden or manipulated by other scripts or stylesheets.
-It works on any browser that supports user scripts and does not require any permissions or grants.

 ## Features